A-Z recycling and disposal guide

 Last updated on 13 September 2024

 Keep batteries out of your kerbside bins.
 They create a fire hazard in collection vehicles and at receiving facilities.
-Batteries that end up in landfill can leak toxic materials into waterways and ecosystems.

 Before you throw it out